sarbia-offical/tundra_annotation/README.md

 ## 🚀 Features

 - Accurate serialization and deserialization can adapt to most web pages
-- Support highlighting the formula part
+- This plugin supports highlighting the formula part
 - Powerful and reliable web highlighting
-- Support multiple highlight styles and can be customized
+- This plugin supports multiple highlight styles and can be customized
 - Modern technology stack
-- Support dark mode and localization
+- This plugin supports dark mode and localization
 - Reserve note comment function
 - Backend services coming soon